IgnaceMaes/ember-showdown-shiki/README.md

 };
 ```

-By default the theme used is `dark-plus` and all languages are loaded.
+By default the theme used is `github-dark` and all languages are loaded.

 ## Contributing